ashlynmay/ashlynmay.github.io/README.md

 It also features a timeline component from daisyUI.

 ### Projects
-The main projects page will show
+The main projects page will show featured projects.